philwild/infosecdocs/docs/4 - Configuration.md

 	``(`cim_Authentication_indexes`) tag=authentication NOT (action=success user=*$)``

 	The first part of the search contains a macro called `cim_Authentication_indexes`.
-We know it is a macro because it is enclosed within backticks.
+We know it is a macro because it is enclosed within back-ticks.
 This macro is most likely constraining the search to certain indexes.

 	The next part of the search (`tag=authentication`) is constraining the search to only return events that have been tagged as authentication events.